 Conclusion:

 Seasonal affective disorder is a serious condition that can have a significant impact on your quality of life.
 However, there are treatments available that can help you cope with your symptoms.
-At CARESPACE Health+Wellness you can simply start by booking a free first online appointment with your choice of practitioner – a Psychotherapist, Dietitian or Kinesiologist.
+At CARESPACE Health+Wellness you can simply start by booking a free first online appointment with your choice of practitioner – a therapist, Dietitian or Kinesiologist.
 They will add in the appropriate services right for you to develop a coordinated multidisciplinary plan that may include psychotherapy counselling, nutrition advice, and an exercise plan that work together for fast and sustainable results.